daedon/Fooocus-API-XYZ/README.md

 Directory locations and other parameters can be changed in `config.py`.

-If `image_number` is set to 10, Fooocus will generate 10 images per curl call, images having sequential seed numbers.
+If `image_number` is set to N, Fooocus will generate N images per curl call with sequential seed numbers.

-To create N images with random seeds, insert 10 lines in `___seed` each with a `-1`.
+To reduce repetiion in large permuations and create N images with random seeds, insert N lines in `___seed` each with a `-1`.

 #### Customizing